I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi--getfcptargetmapping-in.md

 </dl>

 ## -remarks
-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff554948">GetFcpTargetMapping</a> WMI method queries a WMI provider for mappings between the information that uniquely identifies a set of logical units for the operating system and the fibre channel protocol (FCP) identifiers for the logical units.</p>
+<p>The <a href="storage.getfcptargetmapping">GetFcpTargetMapping</a> WMI method queries a WMI provider for mappings between the information that uniquely identifies a set of logical units for the operating system and the fibre channel protocol (FCP) identifiers for the logical units.</p>

-<p>The WMI tool suite generates a declaration of the GetFcpTargetMapping_IN structure in <i>Hbapiwmi.h </i>when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562509">MSFC_HBAFCPInfo WMI Class</a>.</p>
+<p>The WMI tool suite generates a declaration of the GetFcpTargetMapping_IN structure in <i>Hbapiwmi.h </i>when it compiles the <a href="storage.msfc_hbafcpinfo_wmi_class">MSFC_HBAFCPInfo WMI Class</a>.</p>

 ## -requirements
 <table>